This post contains affiliate links. Please read my disclosures.

 - Line and grease an 8 inch square baking tin.

-- Cream the butter and sugar with the lemon zest for a few minutes until light and fluffy.
+- Cream the butter and sugar with the zest of the lemons for a few minutes until light and fluffy.

-- Add the eggs one at a time, mixing until thoroughly incorporated and stir in the lemon juice.
+- Add the eggs one at a time, mixing until thoroughly incorporated and stir in 2 tablespoons of the juice from the lemons.

 - Sift together the flours, ground ginger, baking powder and salt then mix into the rest of the ingredients until just combined.